UW-POLS503/2015/index.md

 **Warning:** The uncertainty on this schedule is high.
 Given that this is my first time teaching this course, I expect many adjustments to be made.

-## Week 1: Introduction to 503 and R and Matrix Algebra Review
+## Week 1: Introduction to 503 and R, Math Review

 - Tuesday, Mar 31:

-    - Gelman and Hill Ch 2
+    - Gelman and Hill, Ch 2
-	- Moore and Siegel
+ 	- @moore_mathematics_2013, Ch 12 (on canvas)
-	- Basic regression review: Fox, Ch 2, 3
+	- Fox, Ch 2, 3

-## Week 2: Assumptions & Properties of the Lienar Regression Model, Part I
+## Week 2: Assumptions & Properties of the Linear Regression Model, Part I

 - Tuesday, April 7:

-    - Zuur, Ch 1, 2, 3.
+    - Zuur, Ch 1, 2, 3
 	- Fox, Ch 5, 6, 9 (skim)

-## Week 3: Assumptions & Properties of the Lienar Regression Model, Part II
+## Week 3: Assumptions & Properties of the Linear Regression Model, Part II

 - Tuesday, April 14: